Magnetic fluctuations and anisotropy in UTe2: a multi-orbital study based on GGA+U and RPA: Results for

 \section{Results for $U = 1.3\eV$}

 In this section, we present the results for $U = 1.3\eV$, which were discussed but not shown in the main text.
 Figure~\ref{fig:fs_u1p30ev} shows the calculated Fermi surface for $U = 1.3 \eV$.
-It exhibits a box-like shape along the $\bm{c}^*$ direction, the same topology as that for $U = 2 \eV$, but stronger warping.
+It exhibits a boxlike shape along the $\bm{c}^*$ direction, the same topology as that for $U = 2 \eV$, but stronger warping.
 Around the X point, the electron pockets come close, but remain separated.
-Under pressure, the box-like shape is preserved, accompanied by slight expansions.
+Under pressure, the boxlike shape is preserved, accompanied by slight expansions.

 Magnetic susceptibilities computed within RPA for $(\tilde{U}, \tilde{V}, \tilde{J}, \tilde{J'}) = (100, 40, 20, 20)\meV$ at $T = 50\kelvin$ are shown in Fig.~\ref{fig:chis_u1p30ev}.
 At ambient pressure, the susceptibility $\chi^a(\bm{q})$ peaks at $\bm{Q}_0 = 0.03\,\bm{a}^*$, $\chi^b(\bm{q})$ peaks at $\bm{Q}_2 = 0.22\,\bm{b}^*$, and $\chi^c(\bm{q})$ peaks at $\bm{Q}_1 = 0.19\,\bm{a}^*$ and at $\bm{Q}_0 = 0.03\,\bm{a}^*$.
 The small characteristic wave vector, $\bm{Q}_0 = 0.03\,\bm{a}^*$, is found in $\chi^a(\bm{q})$ and $\chi^c(\bm{q})$, indicating nearly ferromagnetic fluctuations.
 The uniform susceptibilities are obtained as $\chi^a(\bm{0}) = 0.4842$, $\chi^b(\bm{0}) = 0.4300$, and $\chi^c(\bm{0}) = 0.4573$, revealing the anisotropy $\chi^a(\bm{0}) > \chi^c(\bm{0}) > \chi^b(\bm{0})$.
 Under pressure, all the diagonal magnetic susceptibilities are almost uniformly suppressed due to the reduction in DOS at the Fermi level, similar to the case of $U = 2\eV$.